astropy/halotools/docs/tutorials/empirical_models/factories/subhalo_model_factory_tutorial.rst

 Each component model is effectively giving the factory the following message:
 "I want you to know about the following methods, and only the following methods, and I will take care of how they will be computed: `_methods_to_inherit`;
 I need you to make sure that the when you call these methods, the following arrays that will be passed to them: `_galprop_dtypes_to_allocate`; when you use me to make a mock, I need you to call these methods in the following sequence: `_mock_generation_calling_sequence`".
 In this way, not only is all the physically relevant behavior defined in the component models, but the component models themselves provide the instructions for how they should be used.
-The task of the `~SubhaloModelFactory` is simply to follow these instructions.
+The task of the `~SubhaloModelFactory` is simply to follow these instructions, and to ensure that mutually consistent messages are received from the set of components in the model dictionary.